 I'm just telling you what's being reported.

-Uh anyway, maybe somebody that can shed light on it knows a lot more about this than me.
+Anyway, maybe somebody that can shed light on it knows a lot more about this than me.

-Is Lou Elizondo, former head of the Pentagon program responsible for the investigation of UFOs, now known as unidentified anomalous phenomenon.
+Is Lou Elizondo, former head of the Pentagon program responsible for the investigation of UFOs, now known as unidentified anomalous phenomenon?

-I think I'd prefer UFO.
+I think I prefer UFO.

-He's also the author of imminent inside the Pentagon's hunt for UFOs.
+He's also the author of Imminent Inside the Pentagon's Hunt for UFOs.

 Anyway, Lou, good to have you.